 When it comes to liability in a car accident, there are many factors to consider.
 Each case has to be uniquely assessed.
 However, it is possible for a car’s manufacturer to be held partially responsible for an accident that was caused by a faulty part or insufficient equipment.

 It is important to hold auto companies responsible for their roles in accidents.
 The laws can be complicated, and it may be hard for the average driver to know where to start.
-The best option is to contact a lawyer if there is any question about the effectiveness of a vehicle’s headlights.
+The best option is to contact a lawyer who specializes in car accidents if there is any question about the effectiveness of a vehicle’s headlights.

-Huntsville Car Accident Lawyers at Hodges Trial Lawyers, P.C.
+Huntsville Car Accidents Lawyers at Hodges Trial Lawyers, P.C.
 Help Clients Affected by Serious Collisions

 If you were injured in a nighttime car accident, you may be eligible for compensation.
 Our Huntsville car accident lawyers at Hodges Trial Lawyers, P.C. help accident victims collect the compensation that they deserve.
 Contact us online or call us at 256-539-3110 for a free consultation today.
 Located in Huntsville and Athens, Alabama, we serve clients throughout North Alabama, Madison County, Limestone County, Marshall County, Jackson County, Morgan County, and Lauderdale County.